herobrine30396/Pulseeffects-music-EQ/README.md

-# Pulseeffects-music-EQ
+# What is Pulseeffects-music-EQ?
-This is an amazing music preset for pulseeffects
+Pulseeffects-music-EQ is a music-based preset for pulseeffects.

+# Installation
+1. Install Pulseeffects.
+2. Run this command:

+# Features
+* Great sound with amazing quality
+* Bass boosted

+# Acknowledgement
+Made by Herobrine30396